-Hi, I'm Nathan, I'm 19 and I'm currently living in Cambridge and studying computer science at the University there.
-I enjoy programming more than I reasonably should with the main languages I work with being Java, C and C++.
+Hi, I'm Nathan, I'm 20 and I'm currently studying computer science at the University of Cambridge.
+I enjoy programming more than I reasonably should.
+The main languages I work with are Java, C/C++, and, more recently, Rust.

 My main technical interests are programming languages and operating systems.
-I currently have a number of ongoing projects in these areas.
+I have a several ongoing projects in these areas.

 Beyond the realm of 1s and 0s, I enjoy studying Asian languages, particularly Japanese and Chinese.
 All the translations on this site were done by myself, so if you spot a mistake please let me know!

 'naisei' is a project of mine to write a self-compiling C compiler.
 Its currently very limited but I believe I will have it working within the next few months.

 'kaku' is a much longer-term project to develop a very restricted UNIX-like kernel, mirroring the original v6 kernel but for modern multi-core x86 and x64 processors.
 I'm using this project as a learning exercise to build on courses I've taken at university in order to gain a better understanding of operating system design and implementation.

 'block' is a domain-specific programming language (currently implemented in Java although that is likely to change) for web-templating.
 It offers a number of features that other such languages do not provide such as a heavy focus on reusability and inheritance.
 Although this is the least technically demanding of my current projects, it is far and away the most useful so if you're interested please check it out!

 I've also worked on these projects (with varying degrees of success) which you may find interesting:

 Code Atlas was a web application I developed for procedurally recommending Github repositories to contribute to based on the preferred languages of the user and other repositories they had contributed to.